MagicDevM/TeamSmith/README.md

 - Fully customizable(Config system)

 ## How to Install
-This is a step by step guide on how to Install magix as a base
+This is a step by step guide on how to Install teamsmith as a base
 - Download the files by either
-  - Cloning the repo `git clone https://github.com/MagicDevM/Magix-Authentication.git`
+  - Cloning the repo `git clone https://github.com/MagicDevM/teamsmith.git`
   - Downloading the zip file
 - Extract the files in you're directory
 - Go to the config and type you're database details followed by google and discord details